 COUNSELING CENTER IS AVAILABLE AND READY TO HELP!

 Currently all counseling is provided via telephone or Zoom Health–a confidential, HIPPA compliant videoconferencing platform.
-We have been informed by legal counsel that during this unusual time we are able to provide such services to students who are located outside the State of Maine.
+We have been informed by legal counsel that at this time we are unable to provide such services to students who are located outside the State of Maine.
 This is a change in what had been previously indicated on this page.
+Services are only available for students who enrolled in courses for the current semester / term.

 If you want to talk with a counselor, please call 207-581-1392 Monday through Friday between 10:00 am to 4:00 pm.
 If you are in crisis, see the resources below.